lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     minimize 1.0e-4 1.0e-6 1000 10000
     write_data minimized_coordinate.data

-..  container:: justify

 The main novelty, compared to the previous input script, is the *write_data* command.
 This command is used to print the final state of the simulation in a file named *minimized_coordinate.data*.
 Note that the *write_data* command is placed after the *minimize* command.
 This *.data* file will be used later to restart the simulation from the final state of the energy minimization step.

-..  container:: justify

 Run the *input.min.lammps* script using LAMMPS.

-..  container:: justify

 As soon as the simulation starts, a new dump file named *dump.min.lammpstrj* must appear in the folder.
 This *.lammpstrj* can be used to visualize the atom's trajectories during minimization using VMD.
 At the end of the simulation, a file named *minimized_coordinate.data* is created by LAMMPS.

-..  container:: justify

 If you open *minimized_coordinate.data* with a text editor, you can see that it contains all the information necessary to restart the simulation, such as the number of atoms, the box size, the *masses*, and the *pair_coeffs*:

 ..  code-block:: lammps